A quarter-century ago, DR provided a highly detailed chronicle of

 (instead of ejecting) those involved in these deceits.

 (Note: At the time of DR's expulsion, no reasons at all were cited for this decision, either publicly or even in communications to him.
 And the “election” wasn't pre-announced anyway, which is contrary to all standard rules of legitimate organizations.
 When this point was put to CSICOP Councillor Martin Gardner (1980), he replied delicately that such rules were “crap”, since Kurtz owns the show.)

 (which CSICOP was too terrified [of lurking hard documentary refutation]

-to referee or even co-sign — while nonetheless distributing it)
+to referee or even co-sign — while nonetheless distributing it for cash)

 is pathetically unable to overturn the all-too-plain facts